OFFICE OF THE TOWN CLERK

 A New York State marriage license can be obtained from the Town Clerk’s office.
 Both parties must apply in person and provide appropriate proof of age in the form of an offical birth certificate, official baptismal record, or naturalization papers, and proof of identity in the form of a Driver’s License, Passport, employment picture id, or immigration record.
 WE CANNOT ACCEPT PHOTOCOPIES OF ANY OF THESE DOCUMENTS!
 If the proof of age or identity is not in English, a certified transcript must be submitted as well.

 If it is not the first marriage, applicants must also present certified documents of the dissolution of any previous marriages (i.e.-divorce decree, death certificate).

 Marriage licenses are not valid during the 24-hour waiting period after issuance, but are good for 60 days after that.
 The license fee is $40.
-Please note that, due to the time needed to process them, no marriage licenses will be issued after 4:00 p.m.
+Please note that marriage licenses are only issued from 9:00 a.m. to 4:00 p.m.

 Certified copies of marriage certificates may be obtained only if the original marriage license was issued from the Camillus Town Clerk’s Office.
 An application form must be submitted along with photo identification and $10, payable by cash or check.

 For more information on marriage licenses, please visit the New York State Department of Health website.

 New York State requires that all dogs over the age of 4 months must be licensed.
 The Town Clerk’s Office issues dog licenses under the authority of the New York State Department of Agriculture and Markets.
 New licenses must be obtained in person, whereas annual renewals may be submitted by mail.